-- Course objectives and student outcomes are to be evaluated appropriately - To ensure appropriate rigor in overall course evaluation practices, the panel will consider all of the following items: - the proportion of the final grade determined by cumulative knowledge assessment, such as a final exam; this should be a significant portion of the grade, typically 15% or more - the proportion of the final grade earned through extra credit; extra credit should not replace or add to a significant portion of the grade - the proportion of grade determined by proctored work - o the proportion of dropped scores
+- Course objectives and student outcomes are to be evaluated appropriately - To ensure appropriate rigor in overall course evaluation practices, the panel will consider all the following items: - the proportion of the final grade determined by cumulative knowledge assessment(s), such as a final exam; this should be a significant portion of the grade, that is at least 11%, but preferably 15% or more.
+If using alternative grading schemes, the representative instructor syllabus must show how cumulative knowledge will be assessed and the impact on the final grade. - the proportion of the final grade earned through extra credit; extra credit should not replace or add to a significant portion of the grade - o the proportion of grade determined by proctored work - o the proportion of dropped scores